 In 2010, the Board Governance and Nominating Committee recommended and the Board of Directors approved a process whereby the Committee assignments and the Chairs of various Committees would rotate on a more frequent basis.
 This process is intended to provide the directors with additional exposure to the responsibilities of the various Committees and increase the depth of their experience.
 This process generally includes the requirement that an incoming Chair of a Committee must either be on the Committee for at least one year before assuming the duties of the Chair or must have prior experience on that Committee.
 The changes to the Committee and Chair assignments generally occur each year following the Annual Meeting.
-Having two outgoing directors prior to the 2013 Annual Meeting, changes were made to the Committee and Chair Assignments after the Annual Meeting and then again in September 2013 when two new directors were appointed.
-The following table reflects the Committee and Chair assignments effective September 27, 2013.

-The following table summarizes the membership of the Board's standing committees and the independence of the Company's Directors.
+Changes were made to the Committee and Chair Assignments after the Annual Meeting and then to Committee Assignments again on October 21, 2015 when Mr. Dhoré joined the Board.
+The following table reflects the Committee and Chair assignments effective October 21, 2015.
+The following table also summarizes the membership of the Board's standing committees and the independence of the Company's Directors.

 Name of Director Independent Director Audit Board Governance and Nominating Finance Compensation Executive

 Richard W. Blakey Yes ü ü

-5 163 u u

-Douglas D. Dirks - - ü - ü
+Douglas D. Dirks ü

+Prasanna G. Dhoré Yes ü

-Valerie R. Glenn Yes - - (C)ü - ü
+Valerie R. Glenn Yes ü ü

-Robert J. Kolesar Yes - - - ü (C)ü
+Robert J. Kolesar Yes ü (C)ü

-James R. Kroner Yes - - ü ü
+James R. Kroner Yes (C)ü ü

-Michael J. McSally Yes ü ü - -
+Michael J. McSally Yes ü ü

-Ronald F. Mosher Yes (C)ü - - - ü
+Ronald F. Mosher Yes (C)ü ü

-Katherine W. Ong Yes (C)ü - ü
+Katherine W. Ong Yes (C)ü ü

-Michael D. Rumbolz Yes - - - (C)ü ü
+Michael D. Rumbolz Yes (C)ü ü

-Number of Meetings Held in 2013 11 10 7 9
+Number of Meetings Held in 2015 9 11 4 8